-The Company measures fair value in accordance with ASC 820, "Fair Value Measurements and Disclosures" ("ASC 820").
-ASC 820 defines fair value, establishes a framework and gives guidance regarding the methods used for measuring fair value and expands disclosures about fair value measurements.
-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between participants at the measurement date.
+eMagin's financial instruments consist principally of cash and cash equivalents, short and long-term investments - held to maturity, accounts receivable, and accounts payable.
+Authoritative accounting guidance defines fair value, establishes a framework for measuring fair value and establishes a fair value hierarchy which prioritizes the inputs to valuation techniques.
+The fair value of financial instruments is the amount that would be received in an asset sale or paid to transfer a liability in an orderly transaction between unaffiliated market participants.
 The fair value hierarchy ranks the quality and reliability of the information used to determine fair values.
 Financial assets and liabilities carried at fair value will be classified and disclosed in one of the following three categories:

-Level 1 - valued based on quoted prices at the measurement date for identical assets or liabilities trading in active markets.

-Level 2 - quoted prices in active markets for similar assets and liabilities and inputs that are observable for the asset or liability.

-Level 3 - valuations derived from valuation techniques in which one or more significant inputs are not readily observable.
+- Level 1 valued based on quoted prices at the measurement date for identical assets or liabilities trading in active markets. - Level 2 quoted prices in active markets for similar assets and liabilities and inputs that are observable for the asset or liability. - Level 3 valuations derived from valuation techniques in which one or more significant inputs are not readily observable.

-Recurring Fair Value Estimates
+$Recurring\ Fair\ Value\ Estimates$